Comments On Torsion and MacDowell-Mansouri gravity: MacDowell-Mansouri gravity.

-The action Eq.(\ref{General Action}) contains all the topological invariants in 4-dimensions, the Euler class, the Pontrjagin class, the Nieh-Yan class as well as the dynamical part.
-The equations of motion of the $S_{G}$ action are
+{where the Immirzi parameter is associated with the inverse of $\rho$.} This action contains all the topological invariants in 4-dimensions, the Euler class, the Pontrjagin class, the N.Y. class as well as the dynamical part. {Finally we can see that Eq.(\ref{action_11}) matches the deformed SO(4,1) BF model\cite{FS_BF}}.